BlackFoundryCom/black-renderer/README.md

 and various backend classes.
 The main part of a backend is a Canvas class, which is passed to a BlackRendererFont instance when drawing a glyph.
-Most backends also have a Surface class, which is a generalized convenience class to produce a canvas for a bitmap (or SVG) area for a specific box.
+Most backends also have a Surface class, which is a generalized convenience class to produce a canvas for a bitmap (or SVG document) for a specific box.

 	from blackrenderer.font import BlackRendererFont
 	from blackrenderer.backends import getSurfaceClass